noslav7/noslav7/README.md

 ### Hello! 👋

-🔭 I’m currently working on the development of Spring Boot application using stack: ... and various testing technologies.
+🔭 I’m currently working on the development of Spring Boot application using techological stack: ... and various testing technologies.

 🌱 I’m currently studying various technologies which are used in Java development.
 In particular...